kojodoc/kojodoc.github.io/terms.md

 <span style="font-size:1.5em"><strong>Terms of Use</strong></span>

-Copyright © 2010–2021 Lalit Pant (lalit@kogics.net)
+Copyright © 2010–2022 Lalit Pant (lalit@kogics.net)

-The content of this site and the material available via this site (hereinafter called the Kojo Learning Material) is licensed by the copyright holder under the Creative Commons [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The content of this site and the material available via this site (hereinafter called the Kojo Learning Material or the material) is licensed by the copyright holder under the Creative Commons [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/) -- unless otherwise noted in the material.

 ---